 Degree Completion / Graduate Students and Recent Alumni:

-The forms will be mailed to the permanent addresses you have provided LPC.
+The forms will be mailed to the permanent addresses you have provided LPU.

 Why is Box 1 on the 1098T blank?

 The IRS requires that schools fill either Box 1 or Box 2 on the form.
-Life Pacific College will provide information in Box 2, which is the amounts billed for qualified tuition and related expenses.
+Life Pacific University will provide information in Box 2, which is the amounts billed for qualified tuition and related expenses.